-- 1. Provide dedicated FTE focused primarily on Career Engagement for high school students - 2.
-Provide dedicated FTE focused on Physical Education and Fine Arts programming opportunities. - 3.
-Offer technology CTF courses that develop robust student skills in grades 7 and 8 to bridge into high school CTS and future technology careers. - 4.
-Organize collaborative PLC discussions with same-grade teachers and subject areas to share best practices, strategies, and creative ideas. - 5.
-Dedicated financial resources have been allocated to support this priority.
+- Provide a dedicated FTE focused primarily on Career Engagement for high school students. - 2.
+Provide a dedicated FTE focused on Physical Education and Fine Arts programming opportunities. - 3.
+Expansion of Dual Credit Opportunities in WPRS. - 4.
+With the partnership with Black Gold School Division, WRPS students will be involved in the Calmar Collegiate Programming. - 5.
+Offer technology CTF courses that develop robust student skills in grades 7 and 8 to bridge into high school CTS and future technology careers. - 6.
+Organize collaborative PLC discussions with same-grade teachers and subject areas to share best practices, strategies, and creative ideas.

-- 1. Quarterly Qualitative and quantitative evidence will be shared by and collected from school Leaders indicating progress made in the provision of innovative educational opportunities. - Quarterly Qualitative and quantitative evidence will be shared by and collected from school Leaders indicating progress made in the number of students involved in innovative educational opportunities. - 3.
-High School Completion Results (AERR) - 4.
-Student Learning Engagement Results (AERR) - 5.
-School Dropout Rate (AERR) - Number of students participating in off-campus and alternative programming such as Work Experience and Registered Apprenticeship Programs, Green Certificate, and Dual Credit Programming.
+- Through quarterly instructional reviews, principals will provide qualitative and quantitative evidence that indicate progress made in the provision of innovative educational opportunities. - 2.
+High School Completion Results (AERR) - 3.
+Student Learning Engagement Results (AERR) - 4.
+School Dropout Rate (AERR) - 5.
+Number of students participating in off-campus and alternative programming such as Work Experience and Registered Apprenticeship Programs, Green Certificate, and Dual Credit Programming.